-- One standard ICT device for collaboration, critical thinking, communication & creativity makes learning consistent as well as encouraging student group exploration of the many functions available. - Secondary education requires students to complete more complex and longer tasks.
-Software functionality needs to be able to deal with the complexities involved. - File management and organisational skills in using laptops is important.
-Students need to understand how to set up directories and establish consistent file naming procedures. - Wi-Fi connectivity, fast processor and hard drive will facilitate anywhere, anytime learning. - Connectivity will enable students to access online apps, Web 2.0 activities and interactive content, making learning engaging as well as catering for different learning styles. - Multimedia functionality with inbuilt microphone & camera will enable creative presentations using images, videos & sound. - A touchscreen and tablet function will ensure that students have the benefit of taking notes in any classroom.
-From complex mathematical formulas to touch sensitive drawing capabilities, the laptop will be able to cope with a variety of learning activities. - An 8-hour battery life will ensure that the laptop can be used throughout the school day. - The laptop will be light and portable for ease of carrying to and from school as well as different classes throughout the school day. - The College website has a comprehensive section on eLearning.
+- One standard ICT device for collaboration, critical thinking, communication and creativity makes learning consistent, as well as encourages student group exploration of the many functions available. - Secondary education requires students to complete more complex and longer tasks.
+Software functionality needs to be able to deal with the complexities involved. - File management and organisational skills for the use of laptops are important.
+Students need to understand how to set up directories and establish consistent file naming procedures. - · Wi-Fi connectivity, fast processor and hard drive will facilitate anywhere, anytime learning. - Connectivity will enable students to access online apps, Web 2.0 activities and interactive content, making learning engaging as well as catering for different learning styles. - Multimedia functionality with an inbuilt microphone and camera will enable creative presentations using images, videos and sound. - A touchscreen and tablet function will ensure that students have the benefit of taking notes in any classroom.
+From complex mathematical formulas to touch-sensitive drawing capabilities, the laptop will be able to cope with a variety of learning activities. - An 8-hour battery life will ensure that the laptop can be used throughout the school day. - The laptop will be light and portable for ease of carrying to and from school, as well as different classes, throughout the school day. - The College website has a comprehensive section on eLearning.
 Procedures for the use of ICT devices at home are provided with many useful tips for establishing limits within the family.